cgrezeszak3/rock-paper-scissors-exercise/README.md

 python game.py
 ```
 ## Game Play
-When prompted by the game, enter in your pla, which can be either rock, paper, or scissors and then hit enter.
+When prompted by the game, enter in your play, which can be either rock, paper, or scissors and then hit enter.

 ## Game Results
 If your play input was a valid option for the game, the game will display your choice, the computer's choice, and which player won the game.